TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PP2 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PP2 is: 'Missense variant in a gene with a low rate of benign missense variation and where missense variants are a common mechanism of disease.'
-The variant in question is an in-frame duplication rather than a straightforward missense change and no evidence supports its pathogenicity through this mechanism.
+According to standard ACMG guidelines, the rule for PP2 is: "Missense variant in a gene with a low rate of benign missense variation and where missense variants are a common mechanism of disease."
+The evidence for this variant shows: it is an in-frame duplication rather than a missense change.
 Therefore, this criterion is not applied.

 PP3